-In this twentieth edition of the Deloitte Alternative Lender Deal Tracker, we report that in the 12 months to the end of the second quarter 2018, there was a solid 34% increase in Alternative Lending deals compared to the previous year.
-Lending in the quarter alone is up 31% to 102 deals compared to the same period in 2017.
-Our report covers 66 major Alternative Lenders with whom Deloitte is tracking deals across Europe.
+In this twenty-sixth edition of the Deloitte Alternative Lender Deal Tracker, we report that during H1 2021, there was a 106% increase in Alternative Lending deals compared to the same period in the previous year.
+Lending in the 6 months of H1 2021 was up 36% compared with the preceding 6 months.
+Our report covers 65 major Alternative Lenders with whom Deloitte is tracking deals across Europe.

 H1 2021 key findings

 - “All systems go” continues to be the overarching message in H1 2021, with 333 deals closed to date.
 The 147 deals closed in the second quarter marked a Q2 record for the Alternative Lender Deal Tracker, continuing on from the frenetic start to the year which saw a revised figure of 186 deals closed in Q1.

 - While still the most active lending space in Europe, the UK debt markets held a slightly smaller share of deal flow in H1 overall compared to the first quarter, down from 41% in Q1 to 38% for H1.
 Meanwhile, France, Germany and the rest of Europe continued their collective post-COVID-19 recovery and increased their share of deals to 20%, 15% and 27% respectively for H1.

 - By sector, after seeing TMT deals dominate in Q4 2020 and Q1 2021, Business Services deals surged in the second quarter to equal TMT deals in H1 2021, with both comprising 22% of the completed deals to date.
 Healthcare trailed close behind with 18% of total deals, whilst Financial Services and manufacturing deals remained constant at 13% and 8% respectively.